dev-ardey/AirShield/README.md

 • Has received positive feedback and numerous requests for expansion, demonstrating the efficiency and necessity of this app.

-the app includes:
+## the app includes:

 📍 Coordinates and Locations:

       The code defines coordinates for two locations and makes calculations with them.

-📟API Request Handling:
+📟 API Request Handling:

       It makes API to retrieve weather data for the polluter location.
       It implements a delay mechanism to prevent excessive API requests, with a 2-second delay for the first request and